 I prefer to use a thick layer on the eyebrows even though they are not treated with tattoos.

 In case you have tattoos it is important to apply petroleum jelly to prevent it from fading or getting damaged.

-I always use Vaseline in a tube, so I don’t touch it with my fingers to avoid contamination.
+I use Vaseline in a tube, or a q tip to spread it, so I don’t touch it with my fingers to avoid contamination.

 Step 4: Application of the TCA Peel on the face

 This operation may seem trivial, but it is not.
 Putting enough acid, so the entire face area is covered is important.